 Economists come in two breeds.
 One wants to understand the economy, the other wants to control the economy.
-The first strives for truth and knowledge, the second strives to maintain a lofty position in government by helping politicians get elected.
-The first is called an Austrian (or Classical Economist), the Second is called a Keynesian.
+The first strives for truth and knowledge, and the second strives to maintain a lofty position in government by helping politicians get elected.
+The first is called an Austrian (or Classical Economist), and the Second is called a Keynesian.
 Keynesians are named after British economist John Maynard Keynes.
 His work serves as the basis for Keynesian economic philosophy.
 His work came into vogue after the Second World War.
 At that time, most of the civilized world was “war-weary,” in tremendous disrepair, and ravenous for consumer goods.
 Demand for everything in the consumer space was extremely high and those countries left untouched by the devastation of war, namely the U.S. and Northern England, were eager to fill that demand.
 With so much demand in the world, just about any economic policy would have appeared to be successful.
-As it happened at the time, the progressive thinking Keynesians had the “ear” of the universities and leading economic advisors of the era.
+As it happened at the time, the progressive-thinking Keynesians had the “ear” of the universities and leading economic advisors of the era.
 They were quite willing to take credit for the massive economic growth following the war.

 Keynesians advocate massive government economic intervention primarily through control of the money supply and deficit spending.
-They basically believe that they can eliminate or drastically reduce the effects of the “business cycle” (prosperity, recession, depression, recovery), by expanding the money supply during recession and depression, then supposedly, reduce the money supply during periods of prosperity.
+They basically believe that they can eliminate or drastically reduce the effects of the “business cycle” (prosperity, recession, depression, recovery), by expanding the money supply during recession and depression, then supposedly, reducing the money supply during periods of prosperity.
 The tools they use to do this are the Federal Reserve Bank and Treasury Bills.

 Theoretically, by artificially lowering the interest rate at the Federal Reserve Bank (FED), they expand the money supply because member banks can borrow cheaper and pass the “savings” on to the ultimate loan holder.
 This stimulates the demand for loans and presumably consumption.
 As the thinking goes, this promotes “full employment” because factories and service businesses must “tool up” to meet demand.

-By selling Treasury Bills to the foreign countries, pension funds, or your grandparents, the government can then spend the borrowed money and directly increase consumption in the hope of promoting “full employment.”
+By selling Treasury Bills to foreign countries, pension funds, or your grandparents, the government can then spend the borrowed money and directly increase consumption in the hope of promoting “full employment.”

 The problem with Keynesian economics is that politicians love to expand the money supply and deficit spend, but they hate to contract the money supply or pay off deficits.
 Expanding the money supply and deficit spending gives the country the “feeling” of prosperity, especially to those lucky individuals first to get their hands on the freshly printed loot.
 Contracting the money supply or paying off deficits, causes economic pain via rising interest rates.

-Keynesian economic policy also has the perverse effect of discouraging savings and promoting consumption.
+The keynesian economic policy also has the perverse effect of discouraging savings and promoting consumption.
 As your money is worthless, you rush to spend it on something that will hold value.
 As the money supply expands, interest rates decrease, which offers little incentive for consumers to save and earn insignificant interest earnings.

 Soon after the government perversely expands consumption via deficit spending or lower Federal interest rates, consumers realize that the amount of goods (production) hasn’t changed, only the number of dollars chasing goods has changed.
-With more money in consumers hands chasing the same amount of goods in stores, prices soon rise.
+With more money in consumers’ hands chasing the same amount of goods in stores, prices soon rise.
 The effect is inflation – a devaluation of the dollar.
 Everyone’s money is worthless.
 Stuff simply costs more of the cheaper dollars.
 Expanding the money supply is in effect an invisible tax on every consumer.
 Politicians love invisible taxes because they can’t be directly held accountable.
 They can always blame greedy speculators, wall street, or “the rich.”